alissonRocker/GEHacks/README.md

 Jak - generate kml - http://labs.micromata.de/projects/jak/quickstart.html <br/>

 ========
-For embedding GE, Jawin comes handy.The stubs (com/tckb/ge/stubs) generated from it is used interacting with the Google Earth's COM API.
-For now, the controls are a bit fuzzy but, I will try to fix it soon.
+The stubs (com/tckb/ge/stubs) generated from Jawin are used to interact with the Google Earth's COM API.
+The controls for the simulation are a bit fuzzy but, I will try to fix it soon.

 The demo of the hack: https://www.youtube.com/watch?v=2Pf8V8uubVM <br/>
 and